PEXANE2/azure-docs.tr-tr/articles/cognitive-services/cognitive-services-virtual-networks.md

         -ServiceEndpoint "Microsoft.CognitiveServices" | Set-AzVirtualNetwork
     ```

-1. Sanal ağ ve alt ağ için ağ kuralı ekleyin.
+1. Bir sanal ağ ve alt ağ için bir ağ kuralı ekleyin.

     ```azurepowershell-interactive
     $subParameters = @{